C. J. Smith (American football)

-C. J. Smith (born May 10, 1993) is a former American football cornerback.
-He was signed by the Philadelphia Eagles as an undrafted free agent following the 2016 NFL Draft after playing college football at North Dakota State.
+C. J. Smith (born May 10, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was signed by the Philadelphia Eagles as an undrafted free agent following the 2016 NFL draft after playing college football for the North Dakota State Bison.
 He has also played for the Cleveland Browns and Denver Broncos.

 Professional career

 Philadelphia Eagles

-Smith signed with the Philadelphia Eagles after going undrafted in the 2016 NFL Draft.
+Smith signed with the Philadelphia Eagles after going undrafted in the 2016 NFL draft.
 On September 4, 2016, he was released by the Eagles.
 The next day, he was signed to the Eagles' practice squad.
 He was promoted to the active roster on October 13, 2016.

 On September 2, 2017, Smith was waived by the Eagles and was signed to the practice squad the next day.
 He was released on September 12, 2017.

 Cleveland Browns

 On September 15, 2017, Smith was signed to the Cleveland Browns' practice squad.
 He was promoted to the active roster on December 16, 2017.

 On March 19, 2018, the Browns traded Smith to the Seattle Seahawks in exchange for a conditional 2020 seventh-round pick.
 However three days later, the trade was nullified after Smith failed his physical with Seattle, sending him back to Cleveland.
 He was waived by the Browns on April 12, 2018.